Top Online Clinical Nurse Specialist Programs

 A clinical nurse specialist is an advanced practice registered nurse who must earn a graduate degree and become certified as a CNS through the American Nurses Credentialing Center (ANCC) or the American Association of Critical-Care Nurses (AACN).
 The clinical nurse specialist role falls closely parallel to the nurse practitioner role.
 The degree path takes about two to three years to complete depending on the program chosen.

 Nursing is a field that offers many options for unique specialization, and careers in nursing are projected to be in high demand in the coming decade.
-According to the U.S. Bureau of Labor Statistics (BLS), registered nursing (RN) jobs are predicted to grow 7 percent between 2019 and 2029, which is faster than the national average for all occupations (4 percent).
-This growth is estimated to create 221,900 new positions in the same decade (BLS 2021).
+According to the U.S. Bureau of Labor Statistics (BLS), registered nursing (RN) jobs are predicted to grow 6 percent between 2021 and 2031.
+This growth is estimated to create 195,400 new positions in the same decade (BLS 2021).

 The BLS doesn’t track growth specifically for clinical nurse specialists, but since all CNSs are also RNs, these figures are representative of a wide range of clinical specialization areas.
 However, since they are advanced practice professionals, the salary figures can be expected to be higher.